STRATEGY PLANNING AND CONTROL SYSTEM - 1

 VENEZIA

-The aim of the course is to provide the student with tools to develop a strategic planning process and, before of that, to formulate an incremental (strategic positioning) as well as radical (strategic innovation) business strategy.
-The conceptual foundations and tools gained during the course will be systematically used to interactively analyze real case studies of start-ups based on blockchain and artificial intelligence technologies.
+The aim of the course is to provide the student with a toolkit to develop a strategic planning process and, before of that, to formulate an incremental (strategic positioning) as well as radical (strategic innovation) business strategy.
+The conceptual foundations and toolkits gained during the course will be systematically used to interactively analyze real case studies.

 A bachelor-level course in strategy - or an equivalent knowledge of main strategy topics - is strongly advised.
 In particular, students would benefit from reading a basic strategy handbook such as: